Andrettin/Wyrmsun/readme.txt

 * Units
 - Added a new sound for when a siege engine fires (by Wildfire Games).
+- The graphics for the missile of the Teuton Catapult and the Goblin War Machine now change depending on whether they cause fire damage or not (non-flaming catapult rock missile graphics by Vladislav "iDreamRunner").
+- Germanic Skutans, Goblin Archers and Dwarven Ballistas now use flaming missile graphics if they cause fire damage (graphics modification by Vladislav "iDreamRunner").

 * Upgrades
 - Added Alchemy upgrade for the Dwarves and the Teutons (ranged and siege units deal fire damage, requires Writing) (icon by Vladislav "iDreamRunner").